mmdadigital/mmda_boilerplate/readme.md

 Then install Drupal, selecting the "Servo" profile.
 This will give you

 * Responsive toolbar
-* Shiny admin theme
+* Adminimal admin theme
 * CKEditor with a HTML Purifier based filter and Linkit
 * Basic "Page" content type
-* The windup starter theme with automation tools already configured
+* The Aurora starter theme

 -